 What kind of projects can be funded under the SAR NIF?

-Projects that aim to improve SAR in Canada whether related to response or prevention. ,.
-People interested in applying should consult the annual priorities to determine if their project could be eligible.
+SAR NIF projects that aim to improve SAR in Canada whether related to response or prevention may be eligible for funding.
+Those interested in applying should consult the annual priorities to determine if their project could be eligible.

 Examples can include initiatives like: